 - Mapping VR interactions

 - Identifying key metrics

-With a strategy in place, the creation of 360º VR begins with some filming.
+With strategy in place, the creation of 360º VR begins with some filming.
 After the filming is completed, it’s time for post-production programming to make your footage interactive.
 With 360º VR, you will be able to look around you at the setting, watch the footage, and use your handsets to answer questions and choose interactive options.

-Depending on the level of the instructional designer and programmer expertise, it can cost between $150 and $300 an hour to design and program 360º VR content.
+Depending on the level of instructional designer and programmer expertise, it can cost between $150 and $300 an hour to design and program 360º VR content.
 The level of user activity, number of interactions, types of interactions, and the virtual setting all affect the number of hours needed.

 For example, training with interactions that are limited to just two answers to choose from (and thus two possible learning paths for learners to choose) may not take as long to develop as training that includes interactions with three or more possible answers and paths.